TheSillyBoi/turbine/README.md

 ## Build

 You need GNU make and a C23 compiler installed.
 GCC and Clang work.
-Run `make release` and the. compiled binary should be in the build folder.
+Run `make release` and the compiled binary should be in the build folder.

 ## Details